 - initial connection set-up is established between the UE and the Application Server (Provisioning, configuration, Service Announcement and content discovery).

-Call flows steps:
+Call flow steps:

-Step 1 to 8: These steps follow the usual step-up while establishing a downlink media delivery session between the UE and the media application server.
+Steps 1 to 8 follow the usual step-up while establishing a downlink media delivery session between the UE and the media application server.
 The media application requests a downlink media session, following which an downlink media session is established, and the media is transferred to the UE client from the Application Provider.
 Downlink media session starts at Step 8.

-Step 9: In step 9, the Energy related characteristics/information of the network, which is collected, stored in EIF is shared to the ASP and or to the 5GC operator.
-This is now shared between the EIF of the 5GC and the EIAF of the AF.
+9: The energy-related characteristics/information of the network, which are collected, stored in EIF are shared with the Media Application Provider and/or with the 5GC operator.
+This is now shared between the EIF of the 5GC and the Energy Information AF instantiated in the Media AF.

-Steps 10 to 15 relate to Client management of energy information received from the EIF/EIAF:
+Steps 10 to 15 relate to client management of energy information received from the EIF/EIAF:

-Step 10a: At a particular time window, say between 12 noon and 14h, which is peak hours data traffic period, the Application Service Provider (ASP) decides to reduce the energy consumption of its Applications Servers.
-The application service provider energy saving trigger contains the possible ranges of QoE.
+10a: At a particular time window, say between 12 noon and 14h, which is peak hours data traffic period, the Media Application Provider decides to reduce the energy consumption of its Applications Servers.
+The Media Application Provider energy saving trigger contains the possible ranges of QoE.

-[Note: Why does the Application Service Provider (ASP) responsible for reducing the energy consumption?
-To answer this question, text from KI#2 description of TR 26.942 is placed here fore reference: “For instance, when a Mobile Network Operator (MNO) deploys a communication service to fulfil application service requirements, such as those of a gaming application, it is crucial for the customer – whether an Application Service Provider (ASP) or an industry vertical – to ensure that the application service minimizes energy consumption for both end users and the data network”.
+[Note: Why is the Media Application Provider responsible for reducing the energy consumption?
+To answer this question, text from KI#2 description of TR 26.942 is placed here for reference: “For instance, when a Mobile Network Operator (MNO) deploys a communication service to fulfil application service requirements, such as those of a gaming application, it is crucial for the customer – whether an Application Service Provider (ASP) or an industry vertical – to ensure that the application service minimizes energy consumption for both end users and the data network”.

-Step 10.b: The request may come from 5GC (EIF) to the AF (EIAF) to inform the EIC to request UE media player to degrade the QoE as a result of QoS degradation due to network and/or UE energy saving.
+10.b: The request may come from 5GC (EIF) to the AF (EIAF) to inform the EIC to request UE media player to degrade the QoE as a result of QoS degradation due to network and/or UE energy saving.
 How the 5GC can determine the possible QoE ranges are based on the following steps in 5GC:

 UE subscription QoE reduction authorization is added to UDM.